Focuses on historical origins, cultural adaptations, and contemporary relevance of rhetorical traditions.

 - Pre-Requisite(s): UN 1015 and (UN 1025 or Modern Language - 3000 level or higher)

-Advanced work in poetry writing; workshop format.
-Students will study contemporary and emerging works in order to enrich and stimulate their own poetic practice.
+Advanced work in fiction writing; workshop format.
+Readings will include 'canonical', contemporary, and emerging examples of short-form fiction.
 Emphasis on individual production through process-oriented writing exercises, small group workshops, individual conferences, and revision/development.

 - Credits: 3.0